 Szatyor (meaning basket) is part of the movement.
 This organic grocery shop sells (among other things) veggies produced within a 50 km radius in Budapest.

-If ordered in advance you can also get excellent dairies (milk, butter, cheese, yogurts…), eggs, sausage (kolbász) and even bacon, but all depending on the deliveries.
-Apart from that they sell all sorts of nuts, excellent pastas, fair trade products, honey, wines and even craft beers, green cleaning products etc. Just bring your own bag so that you don’t generate more waste!
+If you’re lucky or if ordered in advance you can also get excellent dairies (milk, butter, cheese, yogurts…), eggs, sausage (kolbász) and even bacon, but all depending on the deliveries.
+Apart from that they sell all sorts of nuts, excellent pastas, honey, organic wines and even craft beers, green cleaning products etc. Just bring your own bag so that you don’t generate more waste!

 Make sure you come on Thursday evening, when this very neatly designed shop -looking like your dream pantry- receives all the fresh veggies – they are usually gone by Saturday!